suhasHere/moq-transport/draft-ietf-moq-transport.md

 ## SUBSCRIBE {#message-subscribe-req}

-### Filter Types {#sub-filter}
-The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-There are 3 types of filters:

-Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.

-Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current.

-Next Group (0x3): Specifies an open-ended subscription beginning from the beginning of the next group.

-If no content has been delivered yet, the subscription starts with the first published or received group.

-A filter type other than the above MUST be treated as error.

 ### SUBSCRIBE Format
 A subscriber issues a SUBSCRIBE to a publisher to request a track.
 Subscriptions are made to receive objects close to the live edge for a given track at the publisher.